 Benefits of a Daily Routine & a Visual Schedule

 It’s pretty simple – children need structure in order to thrive.
 One of the easiest ways to add structure to their life is by creating and following a daily schedule.

 Visual schedules are beneficial for all children.
-But, they can be particularly helpful for children with autism and ADHD.
+But, they can be particularly helpful for children with autism, ADHD, or anxiety.

 Some benefits of visual schedules include:

 - A visual schedule can easily be understood, even by children who can’t yet read or who are nonverbal.